NORTHWESTERN GULF OF MEXICO

 top of page

 In 2009, the sanctuary research team partnered with the National Coastal Data Development Center (NCDDC) to make this information available in the form of a GIS-based mapping tool.
-We are using this website to highlight, amongst other things, the deeper water habitats in the NW Gulf of Mexico.
+You can explore actual ROV tracks and look at images along those tracks.

 Example of a habitat photo linked to an ROV track on

 our interactive map tool.

-To access the map, just click on the button below or the Map Tool tab near the top of our home page.
+To access the map, just click on the button below.

 The map is a work in progress, so check back regularly!